The Mission Outreach Committee

 Lunches for the women of Meta House are made and packed on a monthly basis.
 There are a couple of ways you can help with this project.

 First, please feel free to join us when we make the lunches.
-This happens right after the 10:00 a.m. church service, and it only takes about 30 minutes.
+This happens right after the 10:15 a.m. church service, and it only takes about 30 minutes.
 We meet in the kitchen to make sandwiches and pack bag lunches.
-Our next lunch packing day will be Easter Sunday.
-While this will be a busy (and joyful!) day, the lunch making will only take 20-30 minutes right after the church service.
+Our next lunch packing days will be held on Sunday, January 21, February 18, March 17.

 You may also help by offering financial support.
 Food for a full week of lunches costs approximately $130, or less if we are packing for only one, two, or three days.